Luhansk State University of Internal Affairs

-The Luhansk State University of Internal Affairs named after Eduard Didorenko is Ukrainian university in Luhansk.
+The Luhansk State University of Internal Affairs named after Eduard Didorenko is a Ukrainian university in Luhansk.

 History

 Today Luhansk State University of Internal Affairs named after E.O.
 Didorenko is one of the most promising higher educational establishments of Ukraine of the IV level of accreditation.

 From the day of its foundation until the day of his death on 1 September 2007 its inalterable rector was corresponding member of the Academy of Law Sciences of Ukraine, Academician of the Academy of the Problems of Security, Defense and Law and Order of Russian Federation, Honored Lawyer of Ukraine, Honored Citizen of Luhansk Colonel General of militia, Professor Eduard Oleksiyovich Didorenko.
 The university was given the name of its founder on 11 September 2007 by the order 729-p of the Cabinet of Ministers of Ukraine.

 Under the direction of E.O.
 Didorenko the university faculty was formed and strengthened, 80% of the faculty is made of specialists of the highest qualification.

 The museum of E.O.
 Didorenko was opened in the university in 2008 and on 1 September each academic platoon and each academic group attends the lesson of virtue and learns more about the history of educational establishment and its founder.

 Since 21 September 2007 LSUIA has been headed by the pupil and follower of E.O.
 Didorenko doctor of law sciences, academician of the International Academy of Production Engineering Science and Practice, Honored Builder of Ukraine Colonel of militia Vitaliy Marianovich Komarnitsky.
 Under his direction the university continues settled traditions and work, started by the first rector.